aaronights/aarond.me/src/pages/blog/research-report-into-austin.md

 Eggbusters has spanned multiple seasons with such titles as “Two”, “Ex” and “Ex Two”.

 Occasionally Austin has taken on the assistance of his mother to construct an episode of Eggbusters.
 An example of this is the hit 2016 episode focused around the video game “The Legend of Zelda: Twilight Princess HD”.
-During this, Austin’s mother undertook most of the controlling aspect of the video game while Austin himself brutally gave instructions on how to perform the expected glitch.
+During this, Austin's mother undertook most of the controlling aspect of the video game while Austin himself brutally gave instructions on how to perform the expected glitch.

 `youtube:https://www.youtube.com/embed/fFIq3tTr3OE`